Indonesian Basketball League

-The Indonesian Basketball League (IBL; Liga Bola Basket Indonesia) is the preeminent men's professional basketball league in Indonesia, founded by Indonesian Basketball Association (Perbasi) in 2003.
+The Indonesia Basketball League (IBL; Liga Bola Basket Indonesia) is the preeminent men's professional basketball league in Indonesia, founded by Indonesian Basketball Association (Perbasi) in 2003.
 From 2010 to 2015 it was known as the National Basketball League (NBL) and organised by DBL Indonesia.
-In 2016, PT Bola Basket Indonesia acquired Starting 5 and after that PT Bola Basket Indonesia assigned by PP Perbasi to organised the league.
+In 2016, PT Bola Basket Indonesia acquired Starting5 and after that PT Bola Basket Indonesia assigned by PP Perbasi to organised the league.

 History

+Origin

 Basketball has a long history in Indonesia.
 Noted since the 1930s, although not yet officially an independent country, several cities in Indonesia have their own local clubs.

 Although it does not yet have a national sports parent, at the time of the holding of the first National Sports Week held in Solo in 1948, basketball had become one of the sports branches that was contested and was received quite lively both in terms of participants and spectators.
 Three years after, on 23 October 1951, Perbasi was born.

 Following the results of the VIII Congress in 1981, Perbasi finally organised a competition between basketball clubs in Indonesia which are the highest competition followed by big clubs from the islands of Sumatra, Java, Kalimantan and Sulawesi.

 3 April 1982 is a historic date for the basketball world in Indonesia.
 On that day, the match between the Rajawali Jakarta club against the Sinar Surya Yogyakarta Spirit marked the start of the first Main Basketball Competition (Kobatama) as well as the first step in the long history of the competition of top clubs in Indonesia.
 Jakarta Muda Indonesia listed themselves as the first club to win the prestigious Kobatama Champion title.
 Kobatama as an amateur basketball competition rolled out for 20 years and continued until it stopped in 2010.

+Founding: IBL started (2003–09)

-In 2003, the Indonesian Basketball League (IBL) professional competition was held and participated by 10 top teams in Indonesia.
+In 2003, the inaugural season of the Indonesian Basketball League (IBL) professional competition was held.
+12 teams participated in the IBL inaugural season from 6 cities around Indonesia: Bandung, Bogor, Jakarta, Salatiga, Surabaya, and Yogyakarta.
+The league was organized independently by Perbasi until 2010.
 Aspac Jakarta succeeded in becoming the first title winner in 2003.

-In 2004, Satria Muda emerged as a new force to get rid of Aspac in the grand final and to appear as a champion.
+In 2004, Satria Muda emerged as a new force to get rid of Aspac in the grand final and appear as a champion.
 Aspac won the title of champion again in 2005.
-The following years (2006-2009) belonged to Satria Muda Jakarta.
+The following years (2006–09) belonged to Satria Muda Jakarta.

 In addition to the annual regular competition, IBL also holds an IBL Cup Tournament at the beginning or end of the season.
 In 2009, Satria Muda Jakarta defeated Pelita Jaya Jakarta in the final held at GOR C-Tra Arena Bandung.
 In 2008, Garuda Bandung managed to steal the previous IBL Cup Tournament title, in 2006 and 2007 also belonged to Satria Muda.

+Unfortunately, the development of IBL did not go as expected.
+After repeatedly changing promoters, the league threatened to disband at the end of 2009.